-Pearly Lake (NHLAK802020103-08) is listed on the 2012 303(d) list as having an aquatic life use impairment due to excessive total phosphorus (TP) and chl a and low DO concentrations, and for primary contact recreation use impairment due to chl a and cyanobacteria (NHDES 2012).
-Pearly Lake Beach (NHLAK802020103-08-02) is listed as impaired for primary contact recreation due to cyanobacteria (NHDES, 2012).
+Captain Pond (NHLAK700061102-03-01) is listed on the 2014 and 2016 303(d) list as having an aquatic life use impairment due to elevated levels of total phosphorus (TP) and chl a, and low levels of DO saturation and pH (NHDES 2016a).
 All of the above impairments are listed as marginally impaired (category 5-M).
-Pearly Lake is listed by the NHDES as a high priority for TMDL development.
-It is likely that the impairments observed in Pearly Lake are attributable to nutrient enrichment, specifically TP.
-Control of TP sources to Pearly Lake should therefore improve conditions related to chl a, cyanobacteria and DO such that designated uses are supported.
+It is likely that the impairments observed in Captain Pond are attributable to nutrient enrichment, specifically TP.
+Control of TP sources to Captain Pond should therefore improve conditions related to TP, chl a, and DO such that designated uses are supported.
+In 2016, NHDES identified Captain Pond as one of the high priority waters for TMDL development and committed (to EPA) to develop a TMDL in 2017.